 Sometimes a lender finds itself without any viable option other than to enforce its contractual rights.
 If taking this step, a lender will need to engage with its legal advisors to ensure it has a clear contractual basis for enforcement, it complies with all notice and other formalities, and it has a clear plan on how to efficiently and effectively enforce against any secured assets and guarantors.

 Communication / Information

 Finally, in times of uncertainty, communication is key.
 Ideally, a borrower will pro-actively engage with its lender to ensure that its financing arrangements continue to operate as smoothly as possible.
 However, the focus of many borrowers will inevitably be on immediate day-to-day challenges in their business.
 Loan agreements typically provide lenders with a broad range of information rights (breach of which could constitute an event of default), which a lender might usefully highlight to a borrower whose attention it is otherwise struggling to get.
-While borrowers will understandably struggle to accurately project their business’ financial performance in the short term, lenders and borrowers should openly and actively engage with each other more than ever over the coming weeks and months.
-Borrowers will need to be open with their lenders and lenders need to be prepared to offer creative solutions to take account of what market commentators are describing as a material but relatively short term period of economic instability.
+While borrowers may struggle to accurately project their business’ financial performance in the short term, lenders and borrowers should openly and actively engage with each other.
+Borrowers will need to be open with their lenders and lenders need to be prepared to offer creative solutions to take account of COVID-19 disruptions that pose material but possibly only short term issues of financial instability.

 This document has been prepared by McCann FitzGerald LLP for general guidance only and should not be regarded as a substitute for professional advice.
 Such advice should always be taken before acting on any of the matters discussed.